afpineda/MeanAndVarOnTheFly-Arduino/README.md

 ## How to use

-There is just one class template, `MeanAndVar`, that should be instantiated to a numerical data type. **Be warned**: unexpected results may arise when using unsigned data types.
+There is just one class template, `MeanAndVar`, that should be instantiated to a **signed** numerical data type.
 Typical uses are (for example):

 ```c++
 #include<MeanAndVarOnTheFly.h>